neu-se/CS4530-Spring-2024/Assignments/project-overview.md

 * The implementation of your new feature
 * Automated tests for your new feature
 * A Final Report
-* A Poster & Demo (each instructor will provide specifics of the demo, which might very for each section)
+* A Poster & Demo (each instructor will provide specifics of the demo, which might vary for each section)

 Accompanying the final team deliverable will be an *individual reflection*, which every student must submit on their own, which will include your reflections on:
 * The evolution of your project concept: How does the project that you delivered compare to what you originally planned to deliver?
 What caused these deviations?